 This is by far the most well-known mosquito repellent because the compounds in its leaves are a common ingredient in commercial repellent products.
 It has a pleasant lemon smell and is very powerful at driving away mosquitoes.

 A tropical plant, it will thrive in warm weather and full sunshine.
-It may benefit from regular fertilizing and even a little added artificial light during the winter months if you have very short days.
+It may benefit from regular fertilizing and even a little added artificial light (see my guide for growing plants using artificial light) during the winter months if you have very short days.

 If looking to buy citronella, be careful when choosing the plants.
 There are a few varieties of scented geraniums that go by the name mosquito plant or even citronella plant, and they are not what you’re looking for.

 2 – Lavender

 Lavender is much more common as an outdoor plant (and can be an effective deterrent for unwanted wildlife), but you can keep a few small pots of it inside to help with the bugs.
 It can be finicky, liking as much sun as you can find as well as a spot with good airflow.
 A nearby window with a frequent breeze is what you need.

 Under optimal conditions, lavender can grow quite large.
 Be prepared to re-pot in a larger container as time goes by, or split this perennial up into smaller plants as it grows.